-Trifold novel studies are designed to engage students in higher level thinking about literature without the long list of chapter questions that only focus on recalling the plot.
+Trifold novel studies are designed to engage students in higher-level thinking about literature without the long list of chapter questions that only focus on recalling the plot.

 Students focus their daily reading response on core reading comprehension skills and vocabulary using popular chapter books that are appropriate for their reading level.

-What's in a trifold novel study?
+What is included in a trifold novel study?

 - Chapters or pages of the book to read